sci4ga/TsuroBot/README.md

-sudo apt-get install libatlas-base-dev sudo apt-get install scons sudo apt-get install swig sudo pip3 install opencv-contrib-python
+sudo apt-get install libatlas-base-dev sudo apt-get install scons sudo apt-get install swig pip install opencv-contrib-python

 # NOTES

-when running sudo (needed for LED), use the path to python in the venv. e.g.: sudo /home/tsuro/TsuroBot/venv/bin/python ./led.py
+when running sudo (needed for LED) and in a venv, use the path to python in the venv. e.g.: sudo /home/tsuro/TsuroBot/venv/bin/python ./led.py

+After re-imaging your rpi, you may need to clear .ssh/known_hosts if you're going to ssh back into the same IP

 ~ 2.5GB free space will be needed for install.
 ~1.5GB extra needed for 'opencv_contrib' extra modules